 Transdisciplinary real-world experiments and arts-based research practices.
-Co-producing urban resilience at Gängeviertel in Hamburg Authors Michael Ziehl DOI: https://doi.org/10.14512/rur.69 Keywords: real-world lab, real-world experiment, arts-based research, co-production, urban resilience Abstract With the help of real-world laboratories spatial researchers increasingly engage in both, shaping and observing transformation processes of urban systems.
+Co-producing urban resilience at Gängeviertel in Hamburg Authors Michael Ziehl HafenCity Universität Hamburg DOI: https://doi.org/10.14512/rur.69 Keywords: Real-world lab, Real-world experiment, Arts-based research, Co-production, Urban resilience, Hamburg Abstract Using real-world laboratories, researchers in spatial sciences increasingly engage in both, shaping and observing transformation processes of urban systems.
 Thereby, real-world experiments are critical.
-As interventions into the real they serve to test and foster possibilities of change.
-This article discusses two real-world experiments with reference to the Gängeviertel.
-Their purpose was to shape the conflictual cooperation process to renovate the historic inner city quarter in an more efficient way and to gain knowledge about motives and values of those who are involved.
-The article focusses on arts-based practices such as staging, arranging and performing, that were integrated into the research design with the purpose to outline their potentials for transformative research as well as to discuss challenges and constraints.
+As interventions into the real, they serve to test and foster possibilities of change.
+This paper discusses two real-world experiments with reference to the Gängeviertel in Hamburg.
+Their purpose was to shape the conflictual cooperation process to renovate the historic inner city quarter in a more efficient way and to gain knowledge about motives and values of those who are involved.
+The paper focusses on arts-based practices such as staging, arranging and performing, that were integrated into the research design with the purpose to outline their potentials for transformative research as well as to discuss challenges and constraints.
 Furthermore the scientific assumptions of the research design are illustrated.
-According to that, by collaborating active citizens from Gängeviertel and the City of Hamburg contribute to the resilience and a sustainable transformation of urban systems in the city.
-Downloads PDF (Deutsch) HTML (Deutsch) Published Issue publication date 2021-08-31 (version 2)Published online first 2021-04-29 (version 1) Versions 2021-08-31 (2) 2021-04-29 (1) How to Cite Ziehl, M. .
-(2021).
-Transdisciplinary real-world experiments and arts-based research practices.
-Co-producing urban resilience at Gängeviertel in Hamburg.
-Raumforschung Und Raumordnung | Spatial Research and Planning, 79(4), 396-410. https://doi.org/10.14512/rur.69 (Original work published April 29, 2021) More Citation Formats ACM ACS APA ABNT Chicago Harvard IEEE MLA Turabian Vancouver Download Citation Endnote/Zotero/Mendeley (RIS) BibTeX Issue Vol. 79 No. 4 (2021) Section Article License Copyright (c) 2021 Michael Ziehl This work is licensed under a Creative Commons Attribution 4.0 International License.
+Downloads Download data is not yet available.
+Downloads PDF (Deutsch) HTML (Deutsch) XML (Deutsch) Published Issue publication date 2021-08-31 (version 2)Published online first 2021-04-29 (version 1) Versions 2021-08-31 (2) 2021-04-29 (1) How to Cite Ziehl, M. (2021) “Transdisciplinary real-world experiments and arts-based research practices.
+Co-producing urban resilience at Gängeviertel in Hamburg”, Raumforschung und Raumordnung | Spatial Research and Planning.
+DE, 79(4), pp. 396-410. doi: 10.14512/rur.69.
+More Citation Formats ACM ACS APA ABNT Chicago Harvard IEEE MLA Turabian Vancouver Download Citation Endnote/Zotero/Mendeley (RIS) BibTeX Issue Vol. 79 No. 4 (2021) Section Article License Copyright (c) 2021 Michael Ziehl This work is licensed under a Creative Commons Attribution 4.0 International License.
 Articles in Raumforschung und Raumordnung - Spatial Research and Planing are published under a Creative Commons license.
 Until Vol. 79 No. 1, articles were published under a CC BY-SA license.
 From Vol. 79 No. 2 (2021), the license applied is the Creative Commons Attribution 4.0 International License CC BY 4.0.
 Under this license, anyone may access, copy, redistribute, or adapt these articles, as long as the author and original source are properly cited and the contributions are distributed under the same license as the original.